Table of Contents

 Yes, the OWASP applies to mobile applications (apps) and, to an extent, the underlying mobile device.

-As stated above, the OWASP checklist provides security guidance to web applications and API security.
-OWASP mobile top 10 is a mobile security project focused on highlighting security vulnerabilities in mobile apps and the remediation and strategies to mitigate the risk associated with them.
-This top 10 list sheds light on the technical threats and answers the open mobile risk impact on the businesses.
+As stated above, the OWASP checklist provides security guidance for web applications and API security.
+OWASP Mobile Top 10 is a mobile security project focused on highlighting security vulnerabilities in mobile apps and remediation strategies to mitigate the associated risk.
+This top 10 list highlights technical threats and answers how open mobile risk impacts businesses.

 What is the OWASP mobile project?